0xMordecai/docker-by-example/building-and-managing-Docker-images/Managing-Docker-images/info.md

     docker push -a <your_dockerhub_user>/go-hello-world
 ```

-When your build fails for some reason and you make changes to your Dockerfile, it’s possible that the old images’ layers will remain dangling.
+**When your build fails for some reason and you make changes to your Dockerfile, it’s possible that the old images’ layers will remain dangling.
 Therefore, it is best practice to prune the dangling images at regular intervals.
-You can use docker images prune for this:
+You can use docker images prune for this**:

 ```shell
     docker images prune